Le Potager – In the Kitchen Garden

 Spring Potager Seed Set with Map………………………………..$18.00

-With new gift-giving worthy packaging, a Child’s Kitchen Garden Seed Set is ready for the holidays, a perfect gift for young gardeners and their families.
+With gift-giving worthy packaging, a Child’s Kitchen Garden Seed Set is the perfect gift for young gardeners and their families.
 It is ideal for adults and children to do together, from planting to harvest to table.

 A Child’s Kitchen Garden Seed Collection has been designed by La Vie Rustic with children’s needs in mind.
 It is modeled on the French-style potager, with a continuing harvest to bring to the kitchen.
 The collection contains large seeds for small hands, quick to germinate and grow.
 The garden is meant for children and adults to do together from planting to harvest and on into the kitchen, and it is an opportunity for sharing and learning together, whether in a home, school, or community garden.